 Barts Life Sciences – a partnership between Queen Mary University of London and Barts Health NHS Trust – has been awarded £6.7m by Barts Charity to research new ways to improve the prevention, diagnosis and treatment of a variety of diseases.
-The diseases that will be studied include COVID-19, cancer, heart disease and diabetes, which affect many in the east London population.
+The diseases to be studied include Covid-19, cancer, heart disease and diabetes, which affect many in the East London population.

 Claude Chelala, Professor of Bioinformatics at Queen Mary University of London, said: “There is a huge wealth of patient data which is not currently being used as well as it could be for the NHS or for patients.
 This funding hopes to change that.
 We are bringing together GPs, surgeons, data and computer scientists and - at the heart of it all – patients, without whom work like this would not be possible.

 "Working together, we will unlock the potential of this patient data and create meaningful information which can be used to transform the way, and speed at which, we find new treatments and prevent future health problems.
 This will ensure patients have a better chance of early diagnosis and are offered more effective treatment options, better suited to them and their disease.”

 Fiona Miller Smith, chief executive of Barts Charity which awarded the funding, said: “This is an incredibly important area of research.
 We are extremely proud to make this commitment not only to the people of east London, but to patients worldwide.
 We have seen first-hand through our previous work with the Trust and the University the impact data-led solutions can have for patients across a broad range of conditions, helping to find treatments where none previously existed.
 We are delighted to be supporting Barts Life Sciences in its goal to transform patient outcomes through the better understanding and analysis of data and look forward to bringing together some of the best minds to do so.”